HaziqRazali/VRNN-Long-Term-Future-Frame-Prediction/README.md

     │       ├── 2                      : Directory containing long-term prediction results for the moving-mnist with 2 digits
     |
-    ├── others                         : Directory containing all other experiments (same structure as models) ├── report.pdf                     : Report in pdf
+    ├── others                         : Directory containing all other experiments (same structure as models) ├── Report.pdf                     : Report in pdf
     ├── README.md                      : The README guideline and explanation for our project.
     |